 FYI-I have written a book with all of this information in it plus lots more!
 Check it out!
 College Bound: The Ultimate List of Conversations to Help Your Teen Through High School

 And, here is a blog post that goes in conjunction with the book and the information in this post.

 Prioritize By Due Dates

-Some due dates will be immediate, others not for awhile.
+Some college application due dates will be immediate, others not for awhile.
 There may be an early decision date which is binding, others have early decision which is non-binding.
 Others will have rolling decision dates, which means that your child may have more time.

 Have your child look on each college’s website.
 What is the tuition package?
 What sorts of scholarships are available?
 Is there a tiered fee structure?
 Where does your student fall in all of that?

 One more thing to look at as far as applications go, is whether or not the college charges an application fee.
 These can add up, so be sure that if you spend that money, it is really a place that they can see themselves going to for the next 4 years.

 Fill out the FAFSA.